Enkas1/Snake-game-test/README.md

-Simple snake game
+Simple snake game with postgreSQL database

-Adding highscore to database
+Change password on conn_details to your own DB password